dumux/dumux/examples/diffusion/doc/main.md

 In the file `main.cc`, we use the previously defined model to setup the simulation.
-The setup consist of four steps:
+The setup consists of four steps:
 1. Define the problem setting boundary conditions and the diffusion coefficient
-2. Configure the property system reusing the model defined in Part I
+2. Configure the property system reusing the model defined in Part 1
 3. Define a function for setting the random initial condition
 4. The main program defining all steps of the program

+__Table of contents__

 [TOC]

-We start `model.hh` with the necessary header includes:
+We start in `main.cc` with the necessary header includes:
 <details><summary> Click to show includes</summary>

 ```cpp